-The patient identifier or short ID (EBMT short patient ID) is the ID the EBMT Registry assigns to a patient when they are created.
-The short ID is automatically generated and is unique across the EBMT Registry.
+The patient identifier or short ID (EBMT short patient ID) is more convenient in daily use than EBMT patient ID since it consists only of the last 7 digits of the EBMT patient ID.
 The short ID cannot be changed.